 “No!”
 Peter stretched his boxers open and doused his nuts.
 “Not tonight!”
 He locked eyes with her and became unnaturally still.

 “Tonight will herald the birth of the Fuckrising,” he intoned gravely.

-She crossed arms and gave him a dubious stare.
+She crossed her arms and gave him a dubious stare.
 “I don’t even know what that means.”

 “You will.”
-He raised his left arm and blasted a cone of Axe into his pit.
+He raised his left arm and blasted a cone of Axe into the pit.
 “They all will.”

 He clunked the can onto his desk and scrambled into a button-down shirt and a pair of jeans.
 “Let’s go.”
 He strode through the door, snapping his lapels briskly down.
-On his way out, he grabbed a small, green-glowing vial and stuck it into his pocket.
+On his way out, he grabbed a green-glowing vial and stuck it in his pocket.